-Cost will be based on what is allowed by your donation.
 The basic charge will be three times the NEC/MCW regular firing fee for electric and gas firing.
 There will be a firing chart at NEC/MCW which will be based on the size of your piece.
-You do not have to be a donor to fire your work in Bruno.

 - Cone 10 clay must be used.
 BMix10 Wood is recommended but not necessary.
 Any cone 10 clay can be used.